gmx-io/gmx-synthetics/README.md

 - Decrease position orders could output two tokens instead of a single token, in case the decrease position swap fails, it is also possible that the output amount and collateral may not be sufficient to cover fees, causing the order to not be executed

 - If there is a large spread, it is possible that opening / closing a position can significantly change the min and max price of the market token, this should not be manipulatable in a profitable way

+- Changes in config values such as FUNDING_FACTOR, STABLE_FUNDING_FACTOR, BORROWING_FACTOR, SKIP_BORROWING_FEE_FOR_SMALLER_SIDE, BORROWING_FEE_RECEIVER_FACTOR, could lead to additional charges for users, it could also result in a change in the price of market tokens

 # Feature Development